Are you a mom? YES, moms need MORE self-care right now.

 This post contains affiliate links at no cost to you.
 See my disclaimer for more info.

 For weeks, I was emotionally crashing by the afternoon.
 And I ate enough sugar to fill the Willy Wonka Chocolate Factory.

 Finally, I realized a lack of self-care was the culprit.

 While (thankfully), I got up early to take care of myself, the rest of the day was spent ping-ponging from one kind of job to another.
 Work, homeschool, cook, take care of kids, work, clean, etc….on endless repeat.
 My self-care had diminished alarmingly.
 And it was taking its toll.

 Has this happened to you?

 When was the last time you relaxed?
 Or took a moment away from the kids?
-It’s not easy to do in these new circumstances.
+It’s not often easy to do.

 Fortunately, I’ve been experimenting and taking notes like my life depended on it.
 So, below are simple tips for mom’s self-care at home that work beautifully for the times.

 Scheduled Self-Care Makes All the Difference